Documentation - Settings

 The following can be configured:

-DNS servers are queried based on the order they appear in this field.
+DNS servers are queried based on the order they appear in the list.
 If Refract DNS does not receive a response from a DNS server within the required time limit it queries the next DNS server in the list.
 The order of the DNS servers is very important and should go from most local to global.

 If your company has an internal DNS server(s) you should add it to the start of this list.